Hejaz: Era of Muhammad

 As the land of Mecca and Medina, the Hejaz was where Muhammad was born, and where he founded a Monotheistic Ummah of followers, bore patience with his foes or struggled against them, migrated from one place to another, preached or implemented his beliefs, lived and died.
 Given that he had both followers and enemies here, a number of battles or expeditions were carried out in this area, like those of Al-Aḥzāb ("The Confederates"), Badr and Ḥunayn.
-They involved both Makkan companions, such as Hamzah ibn Abdul-Muttalib, Ubaydah ibn al-Harith and Sa`d ibn Abi Waqqas, and Madani companions.
+They involved both Makkan companions, such as Hamza ibn Abd al-Muttalib, Ubayda ibn al-Harith and Sa'd ibn Abi Waqqas, and Madani companions.
 The Hejaz fell under Muhammad's influence as he emerged victorious over his opponents, and was thus a part of his empire.

 Subsequent history

 Due to the presence of the two holy cities in the Hejaz, the region was ruled by numerous empires.
 The Hejaz was at the center of the Rashidun Caliphate, in particular whilst its capital was Medina from 632 to 656 ACE.
 The region was then under the control of regional powers, such as Egypt and the Ottoman Empire, throughout much of its later history.
 After the Ottomans lost control of it, Hejaz became an independent state.